-Comet 332P/Ikeya-Murakami-A is an object whose orbit brings it closer to the sun than Jupiter.
+332P/Ikeya-Murakami-A is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 332P/Ikeya-Murakami-A as potentially hazardous because its orbit does not bring it close to Earth.

 332P/Ikeya-Murakami-A's orbit is 0.59 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 332P/Ikeya-Murakami-A's orbit is determined by observations dating back to Jan.
 2, 2016.
 It was last officially observed on May 5, 2016.
 The IAU Minor Planet Center records 508 observations used to determine its orbit.